nathan7/level-promise/Readme.md

 ## Warning

   At the application level, promises vs callbacks is yours to choose.
-  If you use this in a library that isn't explicitly about promises, I will find you and I will destroy you.
+  If you use this in a *LevelUp extension* that isn't explicitly about promises, I will find you and I will destroy you.
-  Play nice with the rest, use callbacks for your library.
+  Play nice with the rest, use callbacks for your extension.
-  If your library works with level-manifest, it'll work with this.
+  If your extension works with level-manifest, it'll work with this.

 ## Usage